Test-HHQC/SDP2/SDP summary.md

 | [1] | classical  |  $\tilde{O}(nms(\frac{Rr}{\varepsilon})^4 + ns(\frac{Rr}{\varepsilon})^7)$ |
 | [1] | QM   |  $\tilde{O}(\sqrt{mn}s^2 R^{32}/\delta^{18})$       |

+The improvment for the QM approach to the Arora-Kale framework is the [Gibbs sampling](#improvement).
 The details are listed in the [Appendix](#details)
-The complexities are listed in Table

-There are several frameworks to solve SDP.
-One of it is the [AK framework](#AKframe).

 ## <a id="improvement" />Main improvement